 Like most car insurance companies, Admiral won't give you any refund on your car insurance if you've made a claim.
 But you'll still have to pay a cancellation fee.

 And if you pay monthly for your car insurance, you'll need to pay up for the rest of the policy when you cancel.
-Again, this is standard in insurance.

 This also applies to a lot of Admiral's car insurance add-ons, like breakdown cover, hire vehicle cover and motor legal protection.
 This is the same with most insurance companies.

 By law, every car insurance policy comes with a cooling-off period, where you can cancel your policy and get a full refund.
 It's usually 14 days from the day your policy starts, or from when you get your policy documents in the post.

 Check your policy documents to find out when your cooling-off period starts and ends.